panzerdp/dmitripavlutin.com/content/posts/127-array-reduce/index.md

 sum; // 12
 ```

-The initial value argument is omitted, thus the accumulator is initialized with the value of the first item `2`, and the iteration starts from the second item.
+The initial value argument is omitted, thus the accumulator is initialized with the value of the first item (the number `2`).
+The iteration starts from the second item.

-Sometimes you might find useful this optimization.

 ## 4. Conclusion

-`array.reduce()` is a useful method that lets you calculate a value based on an array.
+`array.reduce()` is a useful method that lets reduce an array to a value.

-`array.reduce(callback, initialValue)` accepts 2 arguments: the `callback` function that updates the accumulated value, and the initial value of the accumulator. `array.reduce()` then invokes the `callback` for each item of the array, calculating this way the final value.
+`array.reduce(callback, initialValue)` accepts 2 arguments: the `callback` function that updates the accumulator value, and the initial value of the accumulator. `array.reduce()` then invokes the `callback` for each item of the array, updating the accumulator at each step.

 You can also omit the initial value argument, in which case the accumulator value is initialized with the first item of the array, and the iteration starts from the second item.